Identity Graph Data

 However, deterministic matches alone do not guarantee a high-quality identity dataset.
 Think about the times you may have signed up to a website with a fake email address.
 The best commercial identity datasets and graphs will use live deterministic match evidence as a base starting point which is then broken down and analyzed to provide accurate and real-time information.
 When it comes to privacy-compliance, identity datasets that use first-party data are always better because you know that the identity data has come directly from the site accessed by the user and that they have consented to the site’s use of their data.

 What is a probabilistic Identity graph?

-While a deterministic identity graph presents a user’s highly accurate data based on PII, probabilistic identity graph identifies a user by means of non-subjective methods such as IP address, device type, browsers and the device’s operating system.
-Technically, probabilistic identity graph formulates device relationships by means of a knowledge base of linkage data and predictive algorithms as the core facet of an identity graph.
-Probabilistic identity graph achieves tacit grouping of devices by means of fingerprinting, IP address identification for specific machines, screen resolution, OS, GPRS location tracking and Wi-Fi network.
-If marketers are looking for people who might buy or be interested in a specific product, then probabilistic identify graph is their best bet.
+While a deterministic identity graph presents a user’s highly accurate data based on PII, a probabilistic identity graph identifies a user by means of non-subjective methods such as IP address, device type, browsers and the device’s operating system.
+Technically, probabilistic graphs formulate device relationships by means of a knowledge base of linkage data and predictive algorithms as the core facet of an ID graph.
+Probabilistic graphs enable tacit grouping of devices by means of fingerprinting, IP address identification for specific machines, screen resolution, OS, GPRS location tracking and Wi-Fi network.
+If marketers are looking for people who might buy or be interested in a specific product, then a probabilistic graph is their best bet.